ninanrh/PUI2017_dcr346/HW2_dcr346/README.md

 ## Workflow and Collaboration:
 The code was first writen in Jupyter notebook.
 After running it in notebook I copied it to emacs and changed the url to suit a py script with the env variables and sys.argv[] >> the methode was understandable to me.

-I worked with several students, primarily with Prince and Sarah: Learned from Sarah about the Json formatter for Google Chrome which made everything much more clear; Prince help me to better understand the difference between indexing a list and range(len(list)); over the weekend we overviewed and finalized the script.
+I worked with several students, primarily with Prince and Sarah: Learned from Sarah about the Json formatter for Google Chrome which made everything much more clear; Prince help me to better understand the difference between indexing a list and range(len(list)); Over the weekend we overviewed and finalized our scripts.
 I felt pretty good with navigating through the Json data structure.

 For assignment 3+extra credit, before DF was all set I refered my Ipython notebook to a link from NYC Open Data website.
+Sarah and I worked together on the third assignment.
 Rebecca then showed me how to access Urban Profiler from CUSP's Data Hub.
-Unisse (and Google) helped me to figure out how to convert the str dates to date-time format.
+For the extra credit, Unisse (and Google) helped me to figure out how to convert the str dates to date-time format.

 ## Notes:
-In the extra credit, my selected data included a very large list of dates that didn't plotted properly (super-densed text); I reduced the number of plotted bars by assigning steps of 5 to the df2 values:
+My selected data in the extra credit assignment included a very large list of dates that didn't plotted properly (super-densed text); I reduced the number of plotted bars by assigning steps of 5 to the df2 values:

 ```
 df2[::5].plot(kind="bar",x='Date', y='Block', rot=45, color="#D7F08F", figsize=(35,10), fontsize=15)